-The counter-cyclical buffer forms part of the CRD combined buffer introduced by CRD IV, and is calculated by applying a weighted average of country counter-cyclical buffer rates (based on the geographical distribution of relevant exposures) to the total RWAs of the Group.
+The counter-cyclical buffer is an additional requirement introduced by CRD, calculated by applying a weighted average of country counter-cyclical buffer rates (based on the geographical distribution of relevant exposures) to the total RWAs of the Group.
 Credit exposures relevant to the calculation of the counter-cyclical buffer consist of exposures to retail lending, covered bonds, securitisation exposures and other assets.
 All other exposures are excluded.